 Before working on Capitol Hill, she served as the Assistant Director of Public Liaison and Director of Law Enforcement Outreach for the Clinton-Gore 1996 presidential campaign.

-A 2001 Peabody Award winner, Ms. Grossman lectures and writes extensively on intellectual property, technology and trade issues.
+A 2001 Peabody Award winner, Ms. Grossman lectures and writes extensively on intellectual property, technology, competition and trade issues.

-Ms. Grossman received her J.D., cum laude, from Harvard Law School, and a B.A., summa cum laude, from Yale University (Phi Beta Kappa).
+Ms. Grossman received her JD, cum laude, from Harvard Law School, and a BA, summa cum laude, from Yale University (Phi Beta Kappa).
 She is admitted to the District of Columbia bar.
-She currently serves on the Board of Directors of the Yale Alumni Fund.
+She currently serves as Vice Chairman of the Yale Alumni Fund.

 Ms. Grossman also serves as Executive Director of the Coalition for Patent and Trademark Information Dissemination – a coalition of information services and workflow solution providers that offer value-added patent and trademark information services.